b00tc4mp/isdi-bootcamp-202409/staff/rafael-infante/lovingHands/doc/README.md

 ## Functional

-- The Loving Hands web app is designed to bring communication between elderly people in need of assistance and caregivers who can provide that support.
+- The Loving Hands web app is designed to connect caregivers and elders in need of assistance at home.

 ### Use Cases